Bloodhound Breed Guide

 Most of the time, a Bloodhound does not realize their true size and may be a little too rough with small children.
 That’s why a household with older children is always preferred for a Bloodhound.
 Just like with any breed, supervision is always recommended when there is a dog and a child present.

 Familiarize your pet with children as young as possible so they will be comfortable with them later on.
 This is an important step in the training process that will help to socialize your Bloodhound with different people.
+You would want to do the same for any sized dog, even a small Yorkie poo!

 Bloodhound Health Problems

 Hip Dysplasia: The hip joint and the thigh bone are commonly affected by Dysplasia.
 This deformation of the hip socket causes pain, discomfort, and lameness.
 In severe cases, hip dysplasia will deteriorate the hip joint, causing loss of movement.
+This is common in Labradoodles as well.

 Hypothyroidism: Hypothyroidism occurs in dogs who have a low level of thyroid hormones produced in their body.
 This can cause fluctuations in weight, skin complications, and lethargy.
 Luckily for pet owners, hypothyroidism can easily be cured with a simple hormone pill.
+Signs and symptoms of hypothyroidism to watch for are hair loss, unexplained weight gain, lethargy, and dark pigment on the skin.

 Bloat: Bloat is a common health concern for all dog breeds, but especially for Bloodhounds.
 This health complication occurs when the stomach fills with air, food, or gas and becomes trapped.
 This blocks the passageways in the stomach and can cause gastric dilation volvulus (twisted stomach).
 A dog diagnosed with Bloat needs medical attention as soon as possible.
 If gone untreated, this health complication can lead to death.